attackgithub/GMaster-Server/README.md

   * If the user unsubscribes from Gmaster within **5 business days** without launching any campaigns, they will receive a **full refund**.

 ## Billing System
 Because we'll be utilizing both Stripe & PayPal, we'll need to build an in-house billing system that can track a user's payment methods, invoices, payments, and any over-due payments or account credits.

+#### Webhooks
-Both Stripe & PayPal will need an API point within Gmaster for push notifications of customer payment changes, such as charge-backs, credit card declines, and so on.
+Both Stripe & PayPal will need an API **webhook** within Gmaster for push notifications from Stripe & PayPal.
+Any changes to customer payments, such as charge-backs, credit card declines, and of course, approved charges will be caught by the webhook so that the Gmaster database can be updated with the most current financial information.

 #### Invoicing
 Upon creating a new subscription, the user is invoiced and charged for the first month of the subscription.
 If the user had a previous subscription, it is given an end date and any extra days that the old subscription did not use will be added as a credit line item to the invoice.
 The same will happen if the user cancels their subscription, and in this case, the user will be sent a refund back to their credit card or PayPal account.

 #### Sales Tax
-Since Gmaster is a Saas company, we'll have to pay taxes in every state that Gmaster sold services to customers where the state has sales tax laws pertaining to Saas services.
+Since Gmaster is a SaaS company, we'll have to pay taxes in every state that Gmaster sold services to customers where the state has sales tax laws pertaining to SaaS services (product tax code # **30070**).
 Because of this, Gmaster will have to maintain tables in the database for mapping zipcodes to states and determining the state tax percentage per applicable state.
+More information can be found at https://blog.taxjar.com/saas-sales-tax/.

 ### Payments
 When a user makes a payment, it is applied to incomplete invoices by order of the date the invoice was created.
 Older invoices are paid first.
 If a charge-back is issued, a new payment record will be created with a negative amount.